Important things to know about the physical and social environment of the Port Phillip and Western Port region include:

 There are around 670,000 hectares of land in the region zoned as Farm, Green Wedge, Rural Conservation, Rural Living or a relevant Special Use which together can be described as the city’s Hinterland.
 It forms a large ring of rural land surrounding and jutting into Melbourne’s urban area.
 This land provides productive agriculture, habitat for native animals, open space and ‘soft’ ground that enables species to transit, water retention in the landscape, recreation opportunities and social amenity.

 Retaining the open space and rural nature of Hinterland into the future keeps options open for benefits such as food production, biodiversity conservation, carbon sequestration and social amenity.
 However, as is the case with many growing cities, there is on-going competition between keeping this space for farming and environmental values or using it to house the increasing population.

-For more information on the current condition and targets for the rural areas surrounding Melbourne, go to Hinterland.
+For more information on the current condition and targets for the rural areas surrounding Melbourne, go to the Hinterland section.

 The region has over 600km of coast fronting Port Phillip Bay, Western Port and Bass Strait.
 Significant environmental values include the Ramsar Sites in Western Port and Port Phillip Bay’s western shoreline.
 Much of the Western Port coast is low tidal mudflats and mangrove thickets while the ocean-facing coasts of Phillip Island and the Mornington Peninsula are dominated by high, rocky cliffs and inter-tidal reefs.
 The Port Phillip Bay coast east of Melbourne mostly consists of long sandy beaches with some cliffs and rocky outcrops.
 West of Melbourne, there are mostly marshlands and some smaller sandy beaches.